nergalex/f5-aks-kic-lab/source/index.rst

 Workshop Kubernetes Ingress Controller with NGINX+
 ##################################################

-.. warning :: For any remark or mistake in the lab, please send an email to xxxx@f5.com.
+.. note:: For any remark or mistake in the lab, please send an email to xxxx@f5.com.

 .. image:: ./images/nginx_kic.png